 That said, he probably beats them at being a person in general — his courage in the face of extreme suffering is enough to make a Klingon honor him, showing total shock at the captain’s nobility.
 He learns through a time crystal that he will someday be disfigured in a horrible accident that will take away his speech and leave him paralyzed.
 Seeing his future, he’s offered the chance to change it, but declines so that his world-saving mission can be completed.
 He faces intense suffering with dignity and composure.
 No captain in Star Trek has sacrificed more than Pike.

-The character was played by Jeffrey Hunter in the original series, Bruce Greenwood in the Kelvin films, and Anson Mount in the era of CBS All-Access.
+The character was played by Jeffrey Hunter and Sean Kenney in the original series, Bruce Greenwood in the Kelvin films, and currently Anson Mount in the Paramount+ era.

 5. Jonathan Archer